GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/interest-groups/index.md

 cross-origin iframes.

 {% Aside %}
-The default in the current implementation of Protected Audience API is to allow calls to `joinAdInterestGroup()` from anywhere in a page, even from cross-origin iframes.
+The default in the current implementation of the Protected Audience API is to allow calls to `joinAdInterestGroup()` from anywhere in a page, even from cross-origin iframes.

 In the future, once site owners have had time to adjust their permissions